adetokunbo/challengehub.app/_blurb/en/phone/pitch.md

 ## Opening pitch

-Hello, is that __Professor Smith__?
+Hello, is that __PROSPECT_NAME__?
 _Yes_

-Hello, my name is __James Cannon__ and I'm with a small _active learning startup_ called ChallengeHub.
+Hello, my name is __STAFF_FULL_NAME__ and I'm with a small _active learning startup_ called ChallengeHub.
-I’m calling you because we work with pioneering teachers who want to teach more efficiently and effectively than the lecture, and as __a faculty member at the University of Surrey, teaching physics__, I would be interested to learn if you already use active learning in your classes and how ChallengeHub might be useful to you.
+I’m calling you because we work with pioneering teachers who want to teach more efficiently and effectively than the lecture, and as a faculty member at __INSTITUTE_NAME__, teaching __FIELD_NAME__, I would be interested to learn if you already use active learning in your classes and how ChallengeHub might be useful to you.
-Are you free to chat now or would you be available to chat at __10am on Wednesday__?
+Are you free to chat now or would you be available to chat at __MEETING_DAY__ __MEETING_TIME__?
 (82 words, 28 seconds)

-Hello, my name is __James Cannon__ and I'm with a small _active learning startup_ called ChallengeHub.
+Hello, my name is __STAFF_FULL_NAME__ and I'm with a small _active learning startup_ called ChallengeHub.
-I’m calling you because we work with teachers who are fed up with lectures and want to pioneer more efficient teaching that is also more effective and fun for students, and as __a faculty member at the University of Surrey, teaching physics__, I would be very interested to learn if you already use active learning in your classes and how ChallengeHub might be useful to you.
+I’m calling you because we work with teachers who are fed up with lectures and want to pioneer more efficient teaching that is also more effective and fun for students, and as a faculty member at __INSTITUTE_NAME__, teaching __FIELD_NAME__, I would be very interested to learn if you already use active learning in your classes and how ChallengeHub might be useful to you.
-Are you free to chat now or would you be available to chat at __10am on Wednesday__?
+Are you free to chat now or would you be available to chat at __MEETING_DAY__ __MEETING_TIME__?
 (94 words, 35 seconds)

 ### Yes, I would be available.